 Upgrading highways: from BIM to Digital Twin?

-We are currently working in the draft planning phase together with 15 planners and experts involved in the project on the model-based optimisation of the preferred variant that emerged from the preliminary planning phase in summer 2019.
+We are currently working together with 15 planners and experts involved in the project on the model-based optimisation of the preferred option that emerged from the preliminary planning phase in summer 2019.
 This also includes the continuous systematic improvements of the discipline-specific modelling processes, the data exchange interfaces and the specification of project information for the consolidation of a uniform interdisciplinary project data structure.